rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

         self.__delta_time = 0
 ```

-Here, the double underscores in the variable names will give complete control of the variable access to the `WindowApp` class.
-That means our applications can create their own `__time` and `__delta_time` variables without overwriting the timekeeper features from `WindowApp`.
+Here, the double underscores in the variable names will give complete control of the variable to the `WindowApp` class.
+That means our applications could create their own `__time` and `__delta_time` variables without overwriting the timekeeper features in `WindowApp`.

 <input type="checkbox" class="checkbox inline"> Inside the `WindowApp` class, add two `@property` definitions for the `time` and `delta_time` variables.